 Easy weight loss

-Say goodbye to calorie counting.
-Try these unusual diet strategies and watch the pounds fall away.
+Calorie counting isn't fun.
+Why not try these unusual diet strategies and watch the pounds fall away?

 1. Snap your food

 Taking photographs of what you eat can be more effective at encouraging healthier eating than writing a food diary, say scientists at the University of Wisconsin-Madison, US.
 They asked 43 people to record in pictures as well as in words what they ate for one week, and found the photo diary was more effective at encouraging different eating habits.
 The experts believe that if you take photographs of your food, you’re more likely to think more carefully about what you put on your plate.

 The evidence that insufficient sleep results in higher bodyweight has been piling up.
 Now there’s even more reason to get your zzzs in, with the news that junk food is particularly appealing to tired brains.
 Scientists at St Luke’s Roosevelt Hospital Centre and Columbia University, US, used brain scans in normal-weight people to measure responses to unhealthy foods (such as pepperoni pizza and sweets) as well as healthy options (including porridge and fruit).
 They found the brain’s reward centre lit up more at the sight of junk food if subjects were fatigued.

 In separate research, brain activity in the frontal lobe of the brain has been found to be significantly impaired when people are sleep deprived.
 This is the region of the brain involved in the complex processing that encourages you to make wise choices about what you should eat.

 3. Make a fist

 In a recent study in the Journal of Consumer Research, volunteers were better able to resist fattening foods at a snack bar when they clenched their fists.
 Psychologists believe that tightening your muscles is so closely linked to determination, that simply doing it when faced with a food temptation can muster up greater will power to resist.